QuentinCG/QAzureStorageRestApi/README.md

 ## Contributors

+Thank you
-- Thank you <a target="_blank" href="https://github.com/kediger">kediger</a> for your help on updating the library to the new Azure API (2021) + Making it compatible with Qt6.
+ - <a target="_blank" href="https://github.com/kediger">kediger</a> for your help on updating the library to the new Azure API (2021) + Making it compatible with Qt6
+ - <a target="_blank" href="https://github.com/fverneau">fverneau</a> for your issues to ask missing features and help on tests.